October 10, 2018

 At the most basic level, strong performance in branded search is a good sign that your brand is actively shortlisted by customers who are far down the purchase decision-making process.

-In terms of conversion rate, Google has revealed that that brand-related keywords have more than double the sales conversion rates in comparison with to non-brand, generic keywords.
+In terms of conversion rate, Google has revealed that that brand-related keywords have more than double the sales conversion rates in comparison with non-brand, generic keywords.

 Aside from increasing the volume of highly-qualified direct traffic from potential customers, strong brand awareness has other plus points in SEO.
 There’s evidence to suggest that strong brands find it easier to hang on to top keyword positions, even for non-brand-related terms.